 Incidents significant to safety are reported in a timely manner by CNE Cernavoda to CNCAN, according to established procedures.
-These reports and procedures are requested by CNCAN according to authorization conditions.
+These reports and procedures are submitted to CNCAN according to licence conditions.

-Abnormal Condition Reports are prepared to report those events that could have significant adverse impact on the safety of the environment, the public or the personnel, such as: serious process failures, violations of the Operating Policies and Principles, release of radioactive materials in excess of targets, doses of radiation which exceed the regulatory limits, events which interfere with the IAEA safeguards system.
+Abnormal Condition Reports (ACRs) are issued by plant personnel to record and analyse those events that could have significant adverse impact on the environment, the public or the personnel safety, such as: serious process failures, violations of the Operating Policies and Principles, release of radioactive materials that exceed of targets, doses of radiation which exceed the regulatory limits, events which interfere with the IAEA safeguards system.

-For each reportable event a notification is made to CNCAN immediately after the discovery of the reportable event or within one working day depending on the gravity of the event and a report is prepared to document the event.
-For the events that are significant or complex, more detailed reports are prepared as Abnormal Condition Reports and submitted to CNCAN within the required time period.
+For each event that meets the reporting criteria to the regulator a notification is made to CNCAN immediately after the discovery of the reportable event or within one working day depending on the gravity of the event and a report is prepared to document the event.
+For the events that are significant or complex, more detailed reports are prepared and submitted to CNCAN within the required time period.

-Similar reporting systems are established in the authorization conditions and are precised in internal procedures of the licensee, in the case of FCN Pitesti, SCN Pitesti and of IFIN-HH.
+Similar reporting systems are established in the safety licence conditions and are documented in internal procedures of the licensee, in the case of ICN Pitesti and of IFIN-HH.

-H6.7 Collection and analyze of relevant operating experience
+H6.7 Collection and analyzing of relevant operating experience